akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 <!-- Look at the air balloon figure above. -->
 If you occlude a piece of the background, in this case, an empty sky, you can easily fill that piece in.
-If you hide a random part of an object, you can easily imagine that hidden part---its contents are largely-defined by the visible parts of the object.
+If you hide a random part of an object, you can easily imagine that hidden part---its contents are largely defined by the visible parts of the object.
 If you hide a semantically-meaningful piece of an object, e.g., the balloon part of an air balloon, you have a somewhat harder task.
 Now you know that there should be a balloon because you can see a basket.
 Based on the context, you know that it probably belongs under a balloon.